 - Although these worms can also be treated with the help of the same drug, in severe stage surgical removal of the tumor-like cluster of tapeworm larvae, Praziquantel is considered by the vets.

-Can we get an Over the counter medicine for tapeworms?
+Can we get an Over the counter pet products for tapeworms?

-- Yes, there are many over the counter medicines available at the drug store.
+- Yes, there are many over the counter pet supplies available at the drug store.

-- Just make sure the medicine contains praziquantel or fenbendazole or epsiprantel and it says on the label that it treats tapeworms.
+- Just make sure the product contains praziquantel or fenbendazole or epsiprantel and it says on the label that it treats tapeworms.

 - Read the product label carefully for the dosage timelines.